teemupaloniemi/gronto/README.md

 8. What end user gets?
    - A scheduled curricula.
 Fast.
+       -  What we mean is that the system can be incorporated in day-to-day operations of the curriculum design process.
+For example the people designing curriculum can run the system iteratively for each course and see how the curriculum evolves.
+They can play around with the restrictions in the solver i.e. making the curriculum "lighter" by reducing the number of credits for each semester.
+This way they can end up answering many interesting questions that were out of reach before because of time and resource constraints.
+           - "What is the lightest curriculum that can build?
+What is the heaviest?"
+           - "Can a student graduate in 2-years if they want?"
+       - This also gives more tools for student counceling.
+For example we can give a lower bound in how many semesters the student can graduate.
+"No there is no way you can graduate in a year, if you take one course per semester!".
+"If you are willing to work, you can graduate before next christmas if you take these courses in this order. <system output here>".

 9. What end used has to provide?
    - An ontology.
 As an adjacency matrix/ adjacency lists (ACM included).